NashFP/advent-2022/markwutka+haskell/README.md

 cabal build day1
 ```

-To run it, I use `cabal exec` and after the name of the executable I
+To run it, I use `cabal run` and after the name of the executable I
-want to run, I can add `--` and any command-line arguments.
+want to run and any command-line arguments.
 For example,
 if I want to pass an input filename like day1.txt, I can do this:

 ```
-cabal exec day1 -- day1.txt
+cabal run day1 data/day1.txt
 ```

 ### Vim & Tmux Flow